GoesToEleven/golang-web-dev/031_AWS/01_hello-world/README.md

 # Troubleshooting

 Sometimes students miss setting port openings in security.
-If you are having issues, check to make sure these settings are correct.
+If you are having issues, check to make sure these settings are correct - and please note, you IP address for SSH will either be 0.0.0.0/0 or something different than mine.
 ![](security.png)